 Most uses of text should be sectioned into paragraphs so that text fragments can be flowed, formatted and styled in logical groups.
+Attributes

-- firstLineIndent
+• firstLineIndent

-- extraParagraphSpace
+• extraParagraphSpace

-- leading
+• leading

-- multipliedLeading
+• multipliedLeading

-- spacingBefore The blank space to be inserted before the element.
+• spacingBefore - The blank space to be inserted before the element.

-- spacingAfter The blank space to be inserted after the element.
+• spacingAfter - The blank space to be inserted after the element.

-- indentationLeft
+• indentationLeft

-- indentationRight
+• indentationRight

-- keepTogether
+• keepTogether

+Usage

 This is a simple document.
 It isn't very fancy.

+Description

 The text tag allows text fragments to be produced from application data using normal JSF converter mechanisms.
 It is very similar to the outputText tag used when rendering HTML documents.

+Attributes

 • value - The value to be displayed.
 This will typically be a value binding expression.

+Usage

-The item costs <f:convertNumber type="currency" currencySymbol="$"/>
+The item costs <f:convertnumber currencysymbol="\$" type="currency"></f:convertnumber>

-The html tag renders HTML content into the PDF.

-• value - The text to be displayed.

-The font tag defines the default font to be used for all text inside of it.

-- name The font name, for example: COURIER, HELVETICA, TIMES-ROMAN, SYMBOL Or ZAPFDINGBATS. - size The point size of the font. - style The font styles.
-Any combination of: NORMAL, BOLD, ITALIC, OBLIQUE, UNDERLINE, LINE-THROUGH - encoding The character set encoding.
+Description The html tag renders HTML content into the PDF.
+Attributes value - The text to be displayed.
+Usage This is more complex HTML one two two <s:formattedtext value="This is Seam Text as HTML.
+It's very^cool^."> Description The font tag defines the default font to be used for all text inside of it.
+Attributes name - The font name, for example: COURIER, HELVETICA, TIMES- ROMAN, SYMBOL OF ZAPFDINGBATS. size - The point size of the font. style - The font styles.
+Any combination of : NORMAL, BOLD, ITALIC, OBLIQUE, UNDERLINE, LINE-THROUGH encoding - The character set encoding.
+Usage

-p:newPage inserts a page break.

-p:image inserts an image into the document.
+My Title Description p:newPage inserts a page break.
+Usage Description p:image inserts an image into the document.
 Images can be be loaded from the classpath or from the web application context using the value attribute.
 Resources can also be dynamically generated by application code.
 The imageData attribute can specify a value binding expression whose value is a java.awt.Image object.

-- value A resource name or a method expression binding to an application-generated image.

-- rotation The rotation of the image in degrees.

-- height The height of the image.

-- width The width of the image.

-- alignment- The alignment of the image. (see Section 16.1.7.2, "Alignment Values" for possible values)

-- alt Alternative text representation for the image.

-- indentationLeft

-- indentationRight

-- spacingBefore The blank space to be inserted before the element.

-- $\bullet \;$ ${\tt spacingAfter}$ The blank space to be inserted after the element.
+Attributes • value - A resource name or a method expression binding to an application-generated image. • rotation - The rotation of the image in degrees. • height - The height of the image. • width - The width of the image. • alignment - The alignment of the image. (see Section 17.1.7.2, "Alignment Values" for possible values) • alt - Alternative text representation for the image. • indentationLeft • indentationRight • spacingBefore - The blank space to be inserted before the element.

-- widthPercentage
+• widthPercentage

-- initialRotation
+• initialRotation

-- dpi
+• dpi

-- scalePercent The scaling factor (as a percentage) to use for the image.
+scalePercent - The scaling factor (as a percentage) to use for the image.
 This can be expressed as a single percentage value or as two percentage values representing separate x and y scaling percentages.

-- wrap
+• wrap

-- underlying
+• underlying

+Usage

+Description

 p:anchor defines clickable links from a document.
 It supports the following attributes:

+Attributes

-- name The name of an in-document anchor destination. - reference The destination the link refers to.
+• name - The name of an in-document anchor destination.

+• reference - The destination the link refers to.
 Links to other points in the document should begin with a "#".
 For example, "#link1" to refer to an anchor postion with a name of link1.
 Links may also be a full URL to point to a resource outside of the document.

-16.1.3.
+Usage

+Reason 1

+It's the quickest way to get "rich"

+17.1.3.
 Headers and Footers